 In most industries (bar staff, party planners and elf-helpers excepted) hiring slows down in December.
 But, that doesn’t mean you should.
-If you’re serious about landing your dream job in 2019, this is the best time to update your LinkedIn profile.
+If you’re serious about landing your dream job, this is the best time to update your LinkedIn profile.

 Even if you have a love/hate relationship with social media, LinkedIn is essential for building your professional brand.
 You simply can’t afford to ignore it.
 Just take a look at these LinkedIn statistics:

 - 97% of recruiters use LinkedIn to find candidates for vacancies

 - 94% of recruiters use LinkedIn to vet job candidates